Let users personalize visuals in a report

 To use Perspectives, you must enable Personalize visuals for the report.
 You also must create at least one Perspective that includes the dimensions and measures you want end-users to interact with for the Personalize visuals experience.

 To create the perspective use Tabular Editor, which you can download from the following location: Tabular Editor download.

-Once you install Tabular Editor, open your report in Power BI Desktop and launch Tabular Editor from the External Tools tab of the ribbon, as shown in the following image.
+Once you install Tabular Editor, open your report in Power BI Desktop and launch Tabular Editor from the External Tools tab of the ribbon.

-In Tabular Editor, right-click on the Perspectives folder to create a new perspective.
+In Tabular Editor, right-click on Perspectives > Create > Perspective.

 You can double-click the text to rename the perspective.

 Next, add fields to the perspective by opening the Tables folder in Tabular Editor.
 Then right-click on the fields you want to show in the perspective.

 Repeat that process for each field you want to add to the perspective.
 You can’t add duplicate fields in a perspective, so any field you already added can’t be added again.